 Contracts, Invitations to Bid, and Requests for Proposals shall require bidders/contractors to obtain insurance on behalf of the Authority as a condition of doing business with the Authority.
 All vendors and contractors are required to meet New York State's requirements for appropriate Workers' Compensation and Disability Coverage.
 Prior to issuing an Invitation to Bid or Request for Proposals, the Authority's Claims Representative/Risk Manager shall review and approve the insurance requirements.
-Additionally, prior to entering into any contract the Claims Representative/Risk Manager shall review and approve compliance with the insurance requirements.
+Insurance specifications will vary according to the scope of services and the value of the contractAdditionally.
+Therefore, prior to entering into any contract the Claims

+Representative/Risk Manager mustshall review and approve compliance with the insurance requirements.